plischwe/langchain-examples/finetuning-llama/README.md

 ```

 ### Part 1: Finetune Model (NVIDIA hardware)
-Move resulting `.csv` file to the current directory you are working in, on the NVIDIA machine.
+Move resulting `class_transcription.csv` file to the current directory you are working in, on the NVIDIA machine.

 Install necessary packages for finetuning
 ```